rob-myers/rob-myers.github.io/docs/plan.md

   - 🚧 301
   - the rest

-- 🚧 can toggle NPC speech bubbles
-  - ✅ can attach/remove html at world point via `html`
-  - ✅ remove `html` command
-  - use terminal instead, with links to sayer

 - ✅ remove outwards hull outset
 - better approach? inset holes, warning if non-unique